Pyrography From A - Z

 Here are some suggestions that I have taught in my classes that will help when you are transferring the pattern & also when you start burning the design.

-When transferring the pattern:
+Transferring the pattern:

 - as you move from one area to the other lift the paper & move it, do not drag it over the wood.